 7. Declutter your workspace

 Mess causes stress.
 And stress cripples your productivity.
-When people are inundated with physical mess and clutter, in translated into their mental state.
+When people are inundated with physical mess and clutter, that mess is transferred into your mental state.

 8. Website blocking tools